-A: The Study Skills camp focuses on three areas: organization, learning strategies, and test-taking skills.
-Topics covered within the Organizational component include organization of notebooks and school materials (notes, hand-outs, tests, parent-teacher correspondence, etc.), and time management (breaking long-term assignments into smaller parts, scheduling time properly to study for tests, etc.).
-Topics covered within the Learning Strategies component include how to use memory to the best advantage, mnemonics, reading comprehension techniques, and classroom etiquette.
+During each Study Skills camp, teachers will focus on three main areas: organization, learning strategies, and test-taking skills.
+For high school students, goal-setting and note-taking skills are also addressed, with a stronger focus on independence, self-direction, and long term planning that is integrated into the strategies discussed throughout the week.
+For all students, topics covered within the Organizational component include organization of notebooks and school materials (notes, hand-outs, tests, parent-teacher correspondence, etc.), and time management (breaking long-term assignments into smaller parts, scheduling time properly to study for tests, etc.).
+Topics covered within the Learning Strategies component include how to use memory to the student’s best advantage, mnemonics, reading comprehension techniques, and classroom etiquette.
 Topics covered within the Test-Taking component include how to prepare for tests, how to take tests, and a relaxation technique.
 The strategies taught are considered "best practice" in the field.
-A parent session is held the first Monday evening of the camp and is intended to teach parents skills taught in the camp, so that the skills can be reinforced at home.
+A parent session is held the first Monday evening of Study Skills and is intended to teach parents the skills taught in the camp so that these skills can be reinforced at home.

 - Grades 6-8: June 19-23 (9:30am-11:30am OR 1:00pm-3:00pm)

 - Grades 6-8: July 17-21 (9:30am-11:30am OR 1:00pm-3:00pm)

 - Grades 6-8: July 31-August 4 (9:30am-11:30am OR 1:00pm-3:00pm)

 - Grades 9-10: July 10-14 (9:30am-11:30am OR 1:00pm-3:00pm)

 - Grades 9-10: July 24-28 (9:30am-11:30am OR 1:00pm-3:00pm)